rafid4507/Document_anonymiser/README.md

 pip install opencv-python   # For drawing redaction boxes on scanned images

 ### LLM Interaction
-pip install google-genai    # For communication with the Gemini API
+pip install openai    # For communication with the Gemini API

 # System Requirements
 The hybrid workflow requires the following external command-line utilities: